jersou/studio-pack-generator/README.md

 ## json config file

+The parameters can be imported from a json file with :

 ```
 --config-file=<json file path>
 ```

-Format (all the properties are optionals) :
+File format (all the properties are optionals) :

 ```json
 {